sveetch/dependency-comb/README.rst

 Dependency comb
 ===============

-A tool to read project requirements and check packages informations to build a report about project lateness and related packages activities.
+This tool will read given project requirements and check packages informations to build a report about project lateness and related packages activities.

-This can be especially useful when auditing an existing project.
+Analyze is performed using informations from `Pypi API`_ and can be formatted to various formats (ReStructuredText, JSON, CSV, Rich).

-Analyze is performed using informations from `Pypi API`_.
+This is commonly used when auditing an existing project to know about its dependencies states.

 Dependencies